-CHD4097 (formerly FCS497): Professional Statements and ePortfolio: students will write their professional philosophy, code of ethics and a complete, professional portfolio.
+CHD4097: Professional Statements and ePortfolio: students will write their professional philosophy, code of ethics and a complete, professional portfolio.

-80% of students will score a three or higher on each criteria of the four-point PLO 5 rubric.
+80% of students will score a three or higher on each criterion of the four-point PLO 5 rubric.

 Aligned with DQP Learning Areas (circle one or more but not all five):